Bullying at schools: prevention and methods of combating

 - If you are being bullied on the Internet, keep all messages, voice messages, videos and photos in order to use it like proofs of the crime.

-- If you can remedy the reason of bullying — do it.
+- If you can remedy the reason for bullying — do it.
 If you cannot — don‘t think you are guilty.

 How parents should behave?